Fun Zermatt Activities in Winter

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU.
 MORE ABOUT IT HERE.

-How to Get to Zermatt in the Winter
+How to Get to Zermatt

 Zermatt does not have an airport – most likely you will fly into Geneva or Zurich and then take a train to Zermatt (driving in Switzerland is fun, but in the winter, it is probably only for more experienced drivers).